CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

 # How it works

-Place the script somewhere inside your Asset folder of your Unity project and next time you import or modify an .obj it will load the Vertex Colors automatically into the resulting Meshes.
+Place the script somewhere inside your Asset folder of your Unity project and next time you import or modify an .obj file it will load the Vertex Colors automatically into the resulting Meshes.

 # Considerations and limitations: